sendialamsyah/Food_Recipe/README.md

 ## About The Project

 Mama Recipe is a web-based application where users can view recipes and videos shared by other users.
 Users can also share, update and delete recipes.
-This application was developed using Node Js, Next Js.
+This application was developed using Node Js, and Next Js.
 This Application use Rest API server from [Mama Recipe API](https://food-recipe22.herokuapp.com/)

 ### Built With